kesslern/kotbot/README.md

 ```

 ## TODO
-- Fix ' chars that display as ? from API responses
 - Support responding to users in PMs
 - Add help command
   - Plugins can add commands with a description